zhou-yuxin/kvm-ept-sample/README.md

 Then, rebuild the kernel and reboot to use it.

 #### STEP 2. build the kernel module
-Get into the directory *source*, simply run `make`, then a kernel module named *kvm_ept_sample.ko* is created, which is the core of this project.
+Get into the directory *src*, simply run `make`, then a kernel module named *kvm_ept_sample.ko* is created, which is the core of this project.

 Then, run `sudo insmod kvm_ept_sample.ko` to load it.
 You cound see */proc/kvm_ept_sample* if all is ok.